Donald Paul Hodel, JD

 Heather Redman, JD

-Ms. Redman was Executive and Senior Vice President at each of AtomShockwave, Inc., Getty Images, Inc., and PhotoDisc, Inc. While at PhotoDisc and Atom, Heather led the negotiations for the successful sale of these companies and negotiated many acquisitions on the buy side.
+Ms. Redman is VP Business Operations and General Counsel at Indix Corporation.
+She was Senior Vice President at Summit Power Group and Executive and Senior Vice President at each of AtomShockwave, Inc., Getty Images, Inc., and PhotoDisc, Inc. While at PhotoDisc and Atom, Heather led the negotiations for the successful sale of these companies and negotiated many acquisitions on the buy side.
 She was also General Counsel of Getty Images, a publicly traded company, and managed that company’s relisting on NASDAQ.

 In addition, Heather has been responsible for substantial operational groups, including all product acquisitions at Atom.
 Ms. Redman has served on the Board of Directors of the Washington Software Alliance and the Washington Biotechnology and Biomedical Association and on the boards of several companies.
 Ms. Redman holds a JD (with distinction) from Stanford and her BA from Reed.

 Mr. Green has over 14 years of experience in the energy industry, with an exclusive focus on investment in clean energy and low-carbon projects since 2003.
 Josh launched CCM Energy in 2012 and manages the firm’s activities.
 Prior to founding CCM Energy, Josh co-founded and served as the CEO of Verdeo Group, a leading clean energy project developer acquired by Sindicatum Sustainable Resources in April, 2011.
 Over more than four years leading Verdeo, Josh took primary responsibility for the company’s strategy, fundraising and business development activity.